bishwajit70/simple-todo-server/README.md

 First api: "http://localhost:3000/todos"
-get all todos except usrId
+- returns a list of todos without user id field

-Second api: "http://localhost:3000/user/<pass your user id here>" get specific user data by id with all todos of that user
+Second api: "http://localhost:3000/user/<pass your user id here>"
+- returns user information along with todo items where userid matches with the one provided in the URL